 In general, what are the pickings like for an EFL teacher?

 There are a quite a few schools around and probably not surprisingly, they are always in need of qualified teachers.
+All the local schools, universities and language schools employ foreign teachers.

 How far from Bangkok or civilization?